 Banking, Money and Taxes in Singapore

-One of the world’s major financial centres, Singapore gives expats access to leading banking systems with hundreds of local and foreign banking and financial institutions present in the city-state.
+One of the world’s major financial centres, Singapore gives expats access to leading banking systems with dozens of local and foreign banking and financial institutions present in the city-state.

 Needless to say, expats will find a full spectrum of services, from consumer banking, asset management and foreign exchange to dedicated insurance services and investment banking in Singapore.

 The unit of currency is the Singapore dollar, abbreviated as SGD.
 One dollar is divided into 100 cents.

 Notes: 2 SGD, 5 SGD, 10 SGD, 20 SGD, 50 SGD, 100 SGD, 1,000 SGD and 10,000 SGD

 Coins: 1, 5, 10, 20 and 50 cents and 1 SGD.